Close

 Lost Wages

 If the injuries caused you to need to take a less physically demanding job with lower pay, you can claim the difference in your old and new pay.
-If your injuries will affect your wages going forward, keeping you from promotions and raises or putting you on permanent disability, our injury lawyers might need to hire financial experts to calculate your damages.
+If your injuries will affect your wages in the future, keeping you from promotions and raises or putting you on permanent disability, our injury lawyers might need to hire financial experts to calculate your damages.

 Pain and Suffering